NCIP/cagrid-core/README.md

-Welcome to the caGrid-core Project!
+Welcome to the caGrid Core Project!
 =====================================

 caGrid is the underlying service-oriented infrastructure that supports the National Cancer Informatics Program (NCIP).